oshperez/circuitpedia/README.md

 The following **optional** features are implemented:

 - [x] The web app displays items using a **card-based layout instead of a traditional list**
+- [ ] The user can search for items by a specific attribute

 ---